zjspj/Yeast_genome_assembly_CS199/Analysis/README.md

 #### busco

+(***When runnning busco.sh for the first time, go in to busco.sh, uncomment both export command and run the code with those export command.
+After the first run, comment out both export command like the original code and run it without the export command.***)

 [busco.sh](busco/busco.sh)  (run inside folder canu_job/9_busco/) (activate different part of the script to obtain busco result for differernt assembly)

 #### mummer_plot/